 Honors HUMAN PHYSIOLOGY-SEE COLLEGE NOW (pg.
-37) Grades 11-12 1/2 credit
+38)

 BIO 208-Human Physiology with Lab

 Four hours of college credit are available from SFCC for BIO 208 for students who meet eligibility requirements and earn a C or higher in BIO 207.